-These are some of the first banana cream pie recipes ever published.
-With the advance of commercial refrigeration, bananas became more plentiful in North America by the end of the nineteenth century, and the demand had grown for recipes that called for them.
-If you love the exquisite, tropical taste of bananas baked in a pie, you'll really love these old fashioned recipes.
-Try one today!
+These old fashioned banana cream pie recipes are some of the first ever published.
+If you love the exquisite, tropical taste of sliced bananas baked in a homemade pie, you'll really love these easy-to-make pies.
+Enjoy making one today!

 Slice 2 large ripe bananas into a baked crust.
 Fill up with whipped cream, sweetened with vanilla.
 Chill.
 Drop a spoonful of red jelly on each piece and eat.

-Filling: Combine 1 cup brown sugar, 2 tablespoons flour, 2 tablespoons butter, 2 egg yolks (save whites for topping), 1 cup warm water, 1 teaspoon vanilla; cook and cool.
+Filling: Combine 1 cup brown sugar, 2 tablespoons flour, 2 tablespoons butter, 2 egg yolks (save whites for topping), 1 cup warm water, 1 teaspoon vanilla; cook over heat to thicken, and cool.
 Cut 2 bananas in slices in baked crust and pour in filling.

 3 eggs, separated